IntEL4CoRo/ease_fall_school_2022/README.md

     * ` :0 -ac -terminate -lesspointer -multiwindow -clipboard -wgl -dpi auto`
     * Then it should look somewhat like this: `"C:\Program Files\VcXsrv\vcxsrv.exe" :0 -ac -terminate -lesspointer -multiwindow -clipboard -wgl -dpi auto`
     * `OK` out of the window
 * Execute the shortcut of VcXsrv.
 It appears that nothing happens.
-Check the tray icons in the bottom-left corner, there it should show it.
+Check the tray icons in the bottom-right corner, there it should show it.
 * Adjust Firewall settings
     * Since the display connection is something that Windows' Firewall classifies as dangerous, we need to allow that connection.
     * Open Firewall settings with `Windows`-key, 'firewall with advanced', enter